christinedraper/topo-cookbook/README.md

 To keep the validation key, set `node['topo']['delete_validation_key']` to 'never'.
 Other values are 'startup' and 'shutdown'.

+#refresh_attributes recipe

+Load attributes from topology data bag on each run.

 #Attributes

 * `node['topo']['name']` - Name of the topology to be used to configure